DoD-Platform-One/authservice/docs/DEVELOPMENT_MAINTENANCE.md

     ```bash
     helm dependency update ./chart
     ```
+    1. If you haven't authorized helm to access the Harbor registry, you can do so with `helm registry login registry1.dso.mil`.
 1. In `chart/Chart.yaml` update `annotations.'helm.sh/image'` entries to to the new versions.
 Renovate might have already done this for you.
     1. [Redis image on harbor.](https://registry1.dso.mil/harbor/projects/3/repositories/bitnami%2Fredis/artifacts-tab)
     1. [Authservice image on harbor.](https://registry1.dso.mil/harbor/projects/3/repositories/istio-ecosystem%2Fauthservice/artifacts-tab)